 Teacher vs Tutor

-Regardless of which type of education you choose for your child, it might be helpful to hire a tutor to help with things.
+Regardless of which type of education you choose for your child, it might be helpful to hire further maths tutor to help with things.
 As it turns out (which might not come as that much of a surprise anyway), teachers make great tutors.
 While a college student in a particular major might know that subject well, chances are that a trained teacher will come with the know-how to actually help a student succeed in a particular subject much better than someone who simply knows the topic.

 Furthermore, even if a student in a classroom wouldn’t necessarily get that much attention from a given teacher, a teacher working as a tutor will willingly give the time it takes to further your child’s understanding.
 So, when we say which can work better between a teacher vs a tutor, the prominent answer by most will be a teacher.